Cultural explorations through fashion

 Will there be a lot more Asia-driven designer brands and fashion known to the world?

-Because now, a lot more Asian students are travelling to the West to learn skills and attending schools there.
+Because more Asian students are now travelling to the West to learn skills and attending schools there.
 When they come home, they will be able to put their own spin on fashion by mixing their elements and creating designs that ride between the East and the West.

 This interview has been condensed for clarity.